quietui/quiet/docs/docs/components/flip-card.md

 ### Centering content vertically

+The height of a flip card is the height of its tallest side.
 If you're using [cards](/docs/components/card), you can vertically center the shorter side with a few lines of CSS applied to the card's `body` part.

 ```html {.example}
 <quiet-flip-card id="flip-card__centering">